jamesm224/ProSynTaxDB-workflow/README.md

 1. pro_syn_classification - scripts for classification of pro/syn
 2. Database - scripts and files for running the database

-# How to Install the Pipeline
+# How to Install the Pipeline:

 Dependencies (These were the versions we used, but other verisions may work):